My Episode on the Lionhearted Podcast

 Hannah:

-Yeah, it’s definitely like the personality and the vibe of the people.
+Yeah, itโs definitely like the personality and the vibe of the people.
 You know, it could be any industry really.
-I’ve kind of target creative small businesses, but I guess that’s only cause they’re maybe the people who really value design.
+Iโve kind of target creative small businesses, but I guess thatโs only cause theyโre maybe the people who really value design.
 But yeah, it could be anyone who has a colorful.
 Life, really.

 Sophie:

 yeah, I love it.
 Okay.
-So on this episode, we’re going to be talking all about websites and we’re going to really talk through about like why you should care about your website.
-Not just from a, you know, cause it’s good for SEO, which obviously is, but more from a growing your business.
+So on this episode, weโre going to be talking all about websites and weโre going to really talk through about like why you should care about your website.
+Not just from a, you know, cause itโs good for SEO, which obviously is, but more from a growing your business.
 Like, why is this, why is it such an important tool?
 When do you know you might need a new website?
 How to get started, like if you did wanna work with a web designer, like what do you need to know or what do you have need to have in place before you get started?
-And then we’re really gonna talk through the homepage in particular because I think it’s one of those pages that gets a little bit overlooked.
-I personally look a lot of websites, a lot of clients’ websites, and I feel like the homepage is the one that can, it sets the tone, but it can go really well or it can be like, Oh, wow.
+And then weโre really gonna talk through the homepage in particular because I think itโs one of those pages that gets a little bit overlooked.
+I personally look a lot of websites, a lot of clientsโ websites, and I feel like the homepage is the one that can, it sets the tone, but it can go really well or it can be like, Oh, wow.
 Okay.
-I I’m so overwhelmed or I don’t know where to go, or this is so confusing.
-I’m not really clear on what they do.
+I Iโm so overwhelmed or I donโt know where to go, or this is so confusing.
+Iโm not really clear on what they do.
 And I think that can make such a difference especially in your overall customer journey.
-But in your, you know, if you’re sending using ads and everything as well, you know, you really need to make sure your website is doing as much hard work for you as possible.
-So we’re going to talk through all of that great stuff with Hannah.
-So let’s start with.
-What I hear a lot from clients is whether they, whether they say this explicitly or whether it’s just more implied when I talk about like, Oh, so you know, where, where’s your, what are your assets?
+But in your, you know, if youโre sending using ads and everything as well, you know, you really need to make sure your website is doing as much hard work for you as possible.
+So weโre going to talk through all of that great stuff with Hannah.
+So letโs start with.
+What I hear a lot from clients is whether they, whether they say this explicitly or whether itโs just more implied when I talk about like, Oh, so you know, where, whereโs your, what are your assets?
 How do you get new clients?
-And I would say nine times out of 10, it’s Instagram.
+And I would say nine times out of 10, itโs Instagram.
 And I get, you know, get.
 I have my website.
-Oh yeah, my website’s there.
+Oh yeah, my websiteโs there.
 Oh, it has some blogs on it.
-It’s kind of static.
-And then it’s like, but my personality, my dynamic offers, you get to know me, you know, I answer questions over on Instagram or, you know, or Facebook or wherever.
+Itโs kind of static.
+And then itโs like, but my personality, my dynamic offers, you get to know me, you know, I answer questions over on Instagram or, you know, or Facebook or wherever.
 And I think that is something that we can all fall into.
-Like I’ve done my website tick and now my like live brand is going to live over on Instagram.
+Like Iโve done my website tick and now my like live brand is going to live over on Instagram.
 I guess I would love to start talking through with you.
 Like, what do you see?
 And like, why do people, why should we care about our website?
 Like what can it bring to the business?
 And how can it be so much more than just like a sort of a signposting kind of space?

 Hannah:

 Yeah.
-Well, I mean, first of all, website is never really done, even when a project’s finished.
-It’s always kind of evolving with your business and kind of growing.
-So it’s definitely never kind of, I’ve ticked it off but it’s also it should be supporting your social media and your.
+Well, I mean, first of all, website is never really done, even when a projectโs finished.
+Itโs always kind of evolving with your business and kind of growing.
+So itโs definitely never kind of, Iโve ticked it off but itโs also it should be supporting your social media and your.
 But you know, social media should be a way to kind of bring people in towards your business, and then the website should be answering those questions and kind of capturing those people into customers.
 So yeah, it should really support your business.
 One thing I find a lot of people.
-Say is that, oh yeah, you know, I’m happy for people to DM me and ask questions and I’m like, no, that’s taking a lot of time out of your day.
+Say is that, oh yeah, you know, Iโm happy for people to DM me and ask questions and Iโm like, no, thatโs taking a lot of time out of your day.
 If they can go to your website, have those same questions answered, that just saves you time.
 It avoids them having to be awkward with asking any questions.
 Your website should do so much for your business and support it in every way possible.
 XD

 Sophie:

-I think as well, for me, what I’ve realized is when I rebranded, I did obviously my website with you and we did a lot, I did a lot of work on the copy and the services and that sort of thing, but then using my Instagram and my social media, seeing what people respond to, even with ads, like seeing what kind of things people sign up for and everything.
-I’ve realized, you know, my messaging has evolved my what I’m talking about has evolved slightly and is on my to do list but you know, feeding that back into your website is so key, isn’t it?
+I think as well, for me, what Iโve realized is when I rebranded, I did obviously my website with you and we did a lot, I did a lot of work on the copy and the services and that sort of thing, but then using my Instagram and my social media, seeing what people respond to, even with ads, like seeing what kind of things people sign up for and everything.
+Iโve realized, you know, my messaging has evolved my what Iโm talking about has evolved slightly and is on my to do list but you know, feeding that back into your website is so key, isnโt it?
 Because I think what I often find is that you, your website becomes a starting space.
 You evolve and you sort of change on Instagram, you work on your messaging, you see what people respond to.
-And then suddenly there’s almost becomes without realizing it, without intentionally, like not even like, you know, big rebrand or a pivot or anything, just naturally how your business evolves over time, suddenly your.
-There’s a disconnect between, like, what your website’s sort of messaging and, and talking about versus your Instagram.
+And then suddenly thereโs almost becomes without realizing it, without intentionally, like not even like, you know, big rebrand or a pivot or anything, just naturally how your business evolves over time, suddenly your.
+Thereโs a disconnect between, like, what your websiteโs sort of messaging and, and talking about versus your Instagram.
 Especially if you make your website time relevant.
-So, like, a few clients recently have seen, you know, I’ve gone onto their website and they’re like you know, two spaces left for my, you know, September program.
+So, like, a few clients recently have seen, you know, Iโve gone onto their website and theyโre like you know, two spaces left for my, you know, September program.
 And 4th of October.
-And it’s like...
-On Instagram, it’s much easier to sort of put a post up because you know, that like people expect it to move on.
-I think with a website, you’ve got to be so careful, haven’t you?
-That it doesn’t feel dated and disconnected from like a live thriving business.
+And itโs like...
+On Instagram, itโs much easier to sort of put a post up because you know, that like people expect it to move on.
+I think with a website, youโve got to be so careful, havenโt you?
+That it doesnโt feel dated and disconnected from like a live thriving business.

 Hannah:

 Yeah, definitely.
 I mean, yeah, a good way to think about it is, you know, your social media should kind of be teasing.
-Like you can’t really imagine it.
-You can’t really expect people to check, go back and check for that post that they saw about specific offer or go and find out which caption were they talking about that if they know that that exists and they go to your website, they should know straight away where to find that information on your website.
+Like you canโt really imagine it.
+You canโt really expect people to check, go back and check for that post that they saw about specific offer or go and find out which caption were they talking about that if they know that that exists and they go to your website, they should know straight away where to find that information on your website.
 So yeah, it should, it kind of should be the default.
 Place to find all the information.

 Sophie:

-Yeah, yeah, I love that because social media does move on so quickly, doesn’t it?
-And like a post where you’re talking about something two weeks ago doesn’t, isn’t necessarily then what you’re going to be, it’s going to be obvious on your Instagram today.
-But if they know they can go to your website and find that information, like that’s what it should be, isn’t it?
+Yeah, yeah, I love that because social media does move on so quickly, doesnโt it?
+And like a post where youโre talking about something two weeks ago doesnโt, isnโt necessarily then what youโre going to be, itโs going to be obvious on your Instagram today.
+But if they know they can go to your website and find that information, like thatโs what it should be, isnโt it?
 That confidence.

 Hannah:

-And also there’s only so much you can add to your social media, you know, in terms of details about the packages or services you know, you can only put so much, so when they go to the website, it should go into even more detail, you know, including testimonials, the specific details about packages, the prices, how people can get in touch, you know, especially on Instagram.
-You can’t, it’s a bit annoying to kind of send .
+And also thereโs only so much you can add to your social media, you know, in terms of details about the packages or services you know, you can only put so much, so when they go to the website, it should go into even more detail, you know, including testimonials, the specific details about packages, the prices, how people can get in touch, you know, especially on Instagram.
+You canโt, itโs a bit annoying to kind of send .
 Link in bio all the time.
-So on your website, you’ve got that direct call to action on that same page.
+So on your website, youโve got that direct call to action on that same page.

 Sophie:

 yeah, absolutely.
 And then.
-So if, someone’s thinking, right, I probably do need to do something about my website, but like with a bit like with me, where my I know I need to update my messaging, but it’s always like slightly down on my to do list.
+So if, someoneโs thinking, right, I probably do need to do something about my website, but like with a bit like with me, where my I know I need to update my messaging, but itโs always like slightly down on my to do list.
 What tends to nudge people over the edge when they come and actually kind of invest in working with you?
 Like what are the things that kind of people go like, right, okay, enough, I actually need to do this now.

 Hannah:

-I think when I find that people are kind of embarrassed to send their link for their website because they know that it’s just not kind of, you know, matching up with their social media work.
-And, or maybe, you know, it’s not really working for them.
-Yeah, I think when they’re embarrassed to share their link or they know that their website isn’t really doing what it’s supposed to be doing.
-It’s very simple.
-It’s yeah, I think also sometimes they have a brand they have the colors and logo on the website.
-Site, but there’s nothing else really on social media.
+I think when I find that people are kind of embarrassed to send their link for their website because they know that itโs just not kind of, you know, matching up with their social media work.
+And, or maybe, you know, itโs not really working for them.
+Yeah, I think when theyโre embarrassed to share their link or they know that their website isnโt really doing what itโs supposed to be doing.
+Itโs very simple.
+Itโs yeah, I think also sometimes they have a brand they have the colors and logo on the website.
+Site, but thereโs nothing else really on social media.
 People are a lot more fun.
-Like you mentioned with Kayleigh, you can have a bit more fun on Canva with certain posts and stuff, but then your website just doesn’t translate.
+Like you mentioned with Kayleigh, you can have a bit more fun on Canva with certain posts and stuff, but then your website just doesnโt translate.
 So people are really excited on your Instagram or any social media.
-I don’t go to your website and it just doesn’t match up.
-So I think when they’re feeling that kind of disconnect, then they know it is time to sort out the website.
+I donโt go to your website and it just doesnโt match up.
+So I think when theyโre feeling that kind of disconnect, then they know it is time to sort out the website.

 Sophie:

 Yeah, yeah, absolutely.
 And I see a lot as well because I work with a lot of clients who are either doing like group programs or like changing their services slightly or want to reach more people.
-I sometimes feel like if you’re just.
-If you only, but if you only need one or two clients a month and it feels like, Oh, I’m building that mostly on like my personality and on connection.
-It feels like the website doesn’t have such a strong job to do.
+I sometimes feel like if youโre just.
+If you only, but if you only need one or two clients a month and it feels like, Oh, Iโm building that mostly on like my personality and on connection.
+It feels like the website doesnโt have such a strong job to do.
 Whereas I think once you are going more for selling via sales page you know, less calls slightly lower priced offers, group programs, courses.
-It’s like the website has to work harder, doesn’t it?
-Like, so if you’re like pivoting into that or scaling your business or.
-We’ve had a rebrand like me for me, I think that’s when I see as well, like you’re absolutely right.
-Is this, you know, it’s embarrassing.
-It’s not doing what it should be doing.
-You know, I don’t feel confident sending people to my sales page and, and that they’re actually going to buy, or that they’re going to get in touch.
-I think that’s.
-So key, isn’t it?
-Like when you start to expand and expand and grow your business, your website has to come with you, doesn’t it?
+Itโs like the website has to work harder, doesnโt it?
+Like, so if youโre like pivoting into that or scaling your business or.
+Weโve had a rebrand like me for me, I think thatโs when I see as well, like youโre absolutely right.
+Is this, you know, itโs embarrassing.
+Itโs not doing what it should be doing.
+You know, I donโt feel confident sending people to my sales page and, and that theyโre actually going to buy, or that theyโre going to get in touch.
+I think thatโs.
+So key, isnโt it?
+Like when you start to expand and expand and grow your business, your website has to come with you, doesnโt it?

 Hannah:

 Yeah.
-I mean also, you know, I know you’re targeting service business owners and stuff, but even for people who sell products as well, you know having your own website just gives you kind of ownership of your own business more than being on a, another platform.
+I mean also, you know, I know youโre targeting service business owners and stuff, but even for people who sell products as well, you know having your own website just gives you kind of ownership of your own business more than being on a, another platform.
 Even kind of focusing all your efforts on social media.
-If that social media platform shuts down or something, you’re screwed really, because you’ve lost all your followers and stuff.
-Whereas if you have a website and you’re directing everyone through that, or whether it’s through email marketing, you have so much ownership of all the people who are in your community.
-So that’s a really important thing to kind of think about as well.
+If that social media platform shuts down or something, youโre screwed really, because youโve lost all your followers and stuff.
+Whereas if you have a website and youโre directing everyone through that, or whether itโs through email marketing, you have so much ownership of all the people who are in your community.
+So thatโs a really important thing to kind of think about as well.

 Sophie:

-yeah, no, that’s so true.
-And, you know, just in terms of like you’re using your customer journey to the your biggest advantage, like getting people onto like your sales pages, your book a call with me pages, like you can track that with the pixel and Facebook will then be able to kind of use that data.
+yeah, no, thatโs so true.
+And, you know, just in terms of like youโre using your customer journey to the your biggest advantage, like getting people onto like your sales pages, your book a call with me pages, like you can track that with the pixel and Facebook will then be able to kind of use that data.
 If you want to retarget them or, you know, put an offer in front of them or try and get them on your email list, we can, you can do that.
-And they’re kind of quite very I kind of call them like your high, high value pages, because if someone’s looking at your services and looking to book a call, like the likelihood is they’re kind of interested in understanding what you offer or how you offer it.
-So there’s so many reasons why.
-It’s, you know, it’s important for people to come onto your website as well as kind of on your social media.
+And theyโre kind of quite very I kind of call them like your high, high value pages, because if someoneโs looking at your services and looking to book a call, like the likelihood is theyโre kind of interested in understanding what you offer or how you offer it.
+So thereโs so many reasons why.
+Itโs, you know, itโs important for people to come onto your website as well as kind of on your social media.
 I guess the question some people might be asking themselves is, when do I need to, for want of a better phrase, just tart it up a bit?
-You know, like it’s kind of there, it just needs maybe, you know, a bit of a branding eye on it, you know, a bit of graphic change.
+You know, like itโs kind of there, it just needs maybe, you know, a bit of a branding eye on it, you know, a bit of graphic change.
 Versus when do I just need to draw a line in the sand and have a whole new website done?
 Like how do you, how do kind of you advise clients on that?

 Hannah:

-I think if, if it’s mostly working for them, but they kind of need some tweaks on a conversion page or you know, they’ve got lots of kind of, or maybe they’ve realized that the website isn’t really working well on mobile, then they’re, they’re the kind of tweaks I would recommend for smaller things.
-But if their website, they built themselves and it’s just.
-It’s a bit of a pick and mix and it’s kind of not really doing anything.
-It’s that it’s trying to do.
-That’s when I would say you need to have a new build because I think starting a new build, you really think about the why for each of the pages, you really kind of figure out what you need and what the goal is of that whole website.
+I think if, if itโs mostly working for them, but they kind of need some tweaks on a conversion page or you know, theyโve got lots of kind of, or maybe theyโve realized that the website isnโt really working well on mobile, then theyโre, theyโre the kind of tweaks I would recommend for smaller things.
+But if their website, they built themselves and itโs just.
+Itโs a bit of a pick and mix and itโs kind of not really doing anything.
+Itโs that itโs trying to do.
+Thatโs when I would say you need to have a new build because I think starting a new build, you really think about the why for each of the pages, you really kind of figure out what you need and what the goal is of that whole website.
 From the very beginning.
 So you have a web designer to kind of help you out with the whole strategy from the beginning.
-Whereas if you’re kind of already there and you just, yeah, I think the tweak is only if you kind of just need some more support,
+Whereas if youโre kind of already there and you just, yeah, I think the tweak is only if you kind of just need some more support,

 Sophie:

-Yeah, so what I had when I had the rebrand, so my website generally was like structurally kind of where I needed it to be, it was just, it didn’t have...
-It had my old branding, it kind of wasn’t branded at all, really.
-And so you kind of did your Hapify day, didn’t you?
+Yeah, so what I had when I had the rebrand, so my website generally was like structurally kind of where I needed it to be, it was just, it didnโt have...
+It had my old branding, it kind of wasnโt branded at all, really.
+And so you kind of did your Hapify day, didnโt you?
 Which is like one day where you just spent like the whole day, literally, working on my website.
 And we picked, I think it was like, was it three key pages that we kind of were focusing on mostly?
 And you kind of restructured the pages and then did the branding for it and everything.
 And then that, not only...
-Did that kind of give me that like, I mean, it really kind of changed the look and feel of the website, but it also gave me the structure for other pages then I was able to kind of go on and do, cause I’m quite confident in Squarespace generally.
-Oh, I didn’t feel like I needed a new website, but I can totally understand if you’re, if you’ve really kind of patched it up together, kind of, and you just got lots of random pages that need for like that fresh, fresh start.
+Did that kind of give me that like, I mean, it really kind of changed the look and feel of the website, but it also gave me the structure for other pages then I was able to kind of go on and do, cause Iโm quite confident in Squarespace generally.
+Oh, I didnโt feel like I needed a new website, but I can totally understand if youโre, if youโve really kind of patched it up together, kind of, and you just got lots of random pages that need for like that fresh, fresh start.
 What before, if you were thinking of having a new website?
-And you know it’s not working for you, but you don’t really know necessarily exactly what you do want.
+And you know itโs not working for you, but you donโt really know necessarily exactly what you do want.
 What do you kind of need to know before you get started?

 Hannah:

-Yeah, so I mean, you definitely need to know your business you’re the person who knows about your business the most.
+Yeah, so I mean, you definitely need to know your business youโre the person who knows about your business the most.
 So you definitely need to know about your goals, who your ideal customer is kind of where you want to be in five years so that we can kind of future proof your website.
 You really need to have an idea about what your USP is.
-And yeah, I guess the, the main goals of what the website should do to be successful, they’re the really, they’re the key things to kind of make sure you’ve kind of already got established in your mind at least before working with a web designer.
-You want to also make sure you’ve got your brand kind of figured out.
+And yeah, I guess the, the main goals of what the website should do to be successful, theyโre the really, theyโre the key things to kind of make sure youโve kind of already got established in your mind at least before working with a web designer.
+You want to also make sure youโve got your brand kind of figured out.
 And when I say brand, not just a logo but you really need to sit with the brand designer and kind of figure all of the details out because that will really flow through in everything that you do on the website.
 Even kind of as far as your tone of voice.
-So whether you work with a copywriter to get that really fine tunes that’s really important for making sure that everything in your brand is seamless and works well together.
+So whether you work with a copywriter to get that really fine tunes thatโs really important for making sure that everything in your brand is seamless and works well together.

 Sophie:

 So just, yeah.
-So just digging into that a little bit more, like when you say like you need to know where you’re going for the next five years, like that scares me a little bit because I don’t really know where I’m going to be in six months time.
-I guess there’s like elements.
-We’re not talking about like copy and, you know, absolute pages, are we?
-We’re just talking more about like the kind of direction of your business.
+So just digging into that a little bit more, like when you say like you need to know where youโre going for the next five years, like that scares me a little bit because I donโt really know where Iโm going to be in six months time.
+I guess thereโs like elements.
+Weโre not talking about like copy and, you know, absolute pages, are we?
+Weโre just talking more about like the kind of direction of your business.

 Hannah:

-Yeah, because I think you kind of want to make sure that where you’re planning on going you want to make sure that you’re on the right platform for you so that it’s kind of ready for you to grow.
-If you’re if you, if you know, you’re going to be having some really complex kind of subscription models and stuff coming up, or you’d like to think about stuff like that, then you need to make sure that you’re on a relevant platform that can.
-Support that so that’s the kind of thing I’m thinking about.
-It’s just kind of things that you need to have in mind so that when we work together, or even just when you work with a web designer, they can make sure that they’re problem solving that ahead of time.
+Yeah, because I think you kind of want to make sure that where youโre planning on going you want to make sure that youโre on the right platform for you so that itโs kind of ready for you to grow.
+If youโre if you, if you know, youโre going to be having some really complex kind of subscription models and stuff coming up, or youโd like to think about stuff like that, then you need to make sure that youโre on a relevant platform that can.
+Support that so thatโs the kind of thing Iโm thinking about.
+Itโs just kind of things that you need to have in mind so that when we work together, or even just when you work with a web designer, they can make sure that theyโre problem solving that ahead of time.

 Sophie:

 Yeah, amazing.
-So it’s that sort of thing you need to think about.
-And then in terms of like the brand and copywriting and that sort of thing, like do most people come to you with like their website copy written, their brand completely done, they know where they’re going, and it’s just a case of you kind of pulling it together, or is it a bit more of like an iterative process? as you kind of go through it.
+So itโs that sort of thing you need to think about.
+And then in terms of like the brand and copywriting and that sort of thing, like do most people come to you with like their website copy written, their brand completely done, they know where theyโre going, and itโs just a case of you kind of pulling it together, or is it a bit more of like an iterative process? as you kind of go through it.

 Hannah:

-Yeah, no, so definitely they don’t come with any of that really.
+Yeah, no, so definitely they donโt come with any of that really.

 Sophie: